Lawyers And Claire Mercer Present Transport Expert’s Report To Government And Highways Bosses Calling For Change

 “All of this just adds to the growing groundswell of opinion that more needs to be done to improve safety on smart motorways - which operate on some of the country’s major routes.

 “We call on the Department for Transport, Grant Shapps, and Highways England to acknowledge that the development and roll out of ALRs was flawed.
 They must act in accordance with their legal duties and take action to improve safety, or face formal legal action.

 “Claire, and other families whose lives have been tragically impacted by crashes on smart motorways, are determined to bring about change for the better.
 We’ll continue to support them in their campaign.
 If there are witnesses to similar accidents on smart motorways, we encourage them to get in touch with us to support the campaign.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Claire and Jason Mercer: our client's story